 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply:

-- TOEFL (internet-based): 100 (TOEFL 25 is required for each of the four components)
+- A minimum score of IELTS 7.0 or TOEFL 25 is required for each of the four components

 Please note: You do not have to submit proof of proficiency if you have completed your education in Canada (except French-taught programmes in Canada), USA, UK, Ireland, New Zealand or Australia, or when you hold an International Baccalaureate, or for Dutch students, if you have completed VWO level English or an English taught bachelor at a Dutch Research University.